 After initially struggling to find investors, Romney traveled to Miami in 1983 to win pledges of $9 million, 40 percent of Bain’s start-up money.
 Some investors had extensive ties to the death squads responsible for the vast majority of the tens of thousands of deaths in El Salvador during the '80s.
 The investors include the Salaverria family, [whom] former U.S. ambassador to El Salvador, Robert White, has previously accused of directly funding the Salvadoran paramilitaries.
 In his memoir, former Bain executive Harry Strachan writes Romney pushed aside his own misgivings about the investors to accept their backing.
 Strachan writes, quote, “These Latin American friends have loyally rolled over investments in succeeding funds, actively participated in Bain Capital's May investor meetings, and are still today one of the largest investor groups in Bain Capital.”

-Well, for more, we’re joined by Ryan Grim in Washington, D.C., bureau chief for the Huffington Post_.
-He’s connecting the dots in the latest 1710133.html">story headlined "Mitt Romney Started Bain Capital with Money from Families Tied to Death Squads."
+Well, for more, we’re joined by Ryan Grim in Washington, D.C., bureau chief for The Huffington Post.
+He’s connecting the dots in the latest story headlined “Mitt Romney Started Bain Capital with Money from Families Tied to Death Squads.”